MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/preview-features-trial.md

 ## Frequently asked questions template

-The frequently asked questions (FAQ) template provides your target audience with answers to commonly asked questions.Information is organized with a topic, subtopic, and article framework.
+The frequently asked questions (FAQ) template provides your target audience with answers to commonly asked questions.
+Information is organized with a topic, subtopic, and article framework.
 There is a no-code administrator experience for updating and organizing content.